 Our landmark NDC agreement with the Lufthansa Group allowed our agents to offer the most cost-effective choice to our pilot customers.
 The program using an NDC certified and LH Group approved third party aggregator, let us validate key components of the NDC process— such as efficiency of booking, servicing capabilities and limitations, billing, data capture and duty of care— allowing us to refine our investments for the real world.
-After our initial pilot, we began implementing an initial phase of NDC booking using the approved aggregator in April in key European markets, starting with Germany, Belgium and the Netherlands.
+After our initial pilot, we implemented an initial phase of NDC booking via an approved aggregator in key European markets, including Germany, Belgium and the Netherlands.

 GDS NDC programs

 We’ve partnered with Amadeus (NDC-X), Sabre (Beyond NDC) and Travelport.
 These partnerships are a natural evolution in our long-standing collaborative relationship with the GDSs and are part of our broader vision for further digital transformation of the booking environment.
-We expect to test more robust and scalable GDS-based NDC solutions beginning in the second half of 2019.
+We expect to test more robust and scalable GDS-based NDC solutions throughout 2021.

 Online booking tools (OBTs)

 Integrating NDC content into OBTs naturally broadens the options available to travelers when they book.
 We continue to work with our key OBT partners to certify their ability to pass bookings and data to us to ensure customers have the appropriate blend of content to suit their travel portfolio.
 Each OBT is taking a different route in its NDC development strategy; some are working with aggregators, others are working with GDSs or airlines.
 Each is at a different stage of overall NDC readiness—and each presents gaps in the traveler experience and the data we need to process and service bookings.
 Regardless of the route, we’re working with the OBT to ensure our customers will have access to all fares, products and rate types that make sense for their program.